speedment/speedment-doc/pages/stream_fundamentals.md

         .toArray();
 ```
 Returns an array containing [B, A, C, B]

 ``` java
     Stream.of("B", "A", "C", "B")
         .toArray(String[]::new)
 ```
-Returns an array containing [B, A, C, B] that was created by the provided constructor `new String[4]`
+Returns an array containing [B, A, C, B] that will be created by the provided constructor, for example using `new String[4]`.

 ## Other Operations